carpentries-incubator/machine-learning-trees-python/setup.md

 ## Obtain lesson materials

+1. Create a folder called `ml-trees` on your Desktop.
+2. Create a subfolder called `data`.
-1. Download [eicu_v2_0_1.sqlite3.gz][eicu-data] from the Files section of the project page.
+3. Download [eicu_v2_0_1.sqlite3.gz][eicu-data] from the Files section of the project page.
-2. Create a folder called `swc-decision-trees` on your Desktop.
-3. Move downloaded file to `swc-decision-trees`.
+4. Move downloaded file to `ml-trees/data`.
-4. Unzip the file.
+5. Unzip the file.

 ## Launch Python interface